Accountability & Transparency

 2015-08-24 IC Report to Council - Murray v.
 Fryer

 2018-05-14 IC Report to Council - S Cooper

 For more information contact the Town's Accountability Officer or Integrity Commissioner:

 Implemented in 2020, the Lobbyist Registry is an online tool that provides accountability and transparency to lobbying activities by giving the public access to information about who is communicating with Members of Council and Town Staff.

 For learn more, or to register your activities as a lobbyist, visit: Lobbyist Registry

 Due to the current events associated with COVID-19, we at the Town of Collingwood would like to provide you with an update on how we are administering requests made under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
-To help in keeping our staff safe, many are working remotely and may not be in a position to search for the requested records until back in the office, resulting in a delay to complete your request.
-Since our municipal facilities are currently closed to the public, and should you wish to submit a request, please submit your completed application directly to email@example.com.
-Application fee of $5 is being waived at this time.
+To help in keeping the public and staff safe during this pandemic, many are working remotely and may not be in a position to search for the requested records immediately, which may result in a delay to complete your request.
+Please submit your completed application directly to email@example.com.
 All communications will be done through email correspondence to keep you updated on your request.